reposlayer/maps/README.md

     License
     Conclusion

 1. Introduction

-This section provides an overview of the project, its purpose, and its goals.
-2. Repository Overview

-Briefly describe the repository, including the primary languages used and key features.
-3. Setup and Installation

-Detail the steps to clone the repository, install dependencies, and configure the environment.
-4. Usage Guide

-Provide a step-by-step guide on how to use the project, including running scripts, interacting with the SolanaPay system, and integrating with vending machines.
-5. Technical Details

-Explain the code structure, key modules, and functions.
-Include examples and code snippets.
-6. Maintenance and Troubleshooting

-List common issues and solutions, as well as regular maintenance tasks.
-7. Advanced Configurations

-Discuss advanced setup options, customization, and optimization tips.
-8. Contributing

-Provide guidelines for contributing to the project, including how to report issues, submit code, and follow coding standards.
-9. License

-State the license under which the project is released and any relevant legal information.
-10. Conclusion

-Summarize the key points and encourage users to contribute and provide feedback.
-Example Documentation
-1. Introduction

 Mass Adoption Programs (MAPS) aim to onboard users to Solana as their preferred payment method, rewarding users and merchants who implement SolanaPay through a unique mass adoption reward system.